Surrogacy in THE USA

 In most US states the law supports and recognises gestational surrogacy.
 That means you can enter into a legally recognised surrogacy agreement which makes you your child’s legal parent(s) under US law and enables you to be recorded on their US birth certificate.

 The specifics of the legal process vary depending on the state in which your child is born.
-A US attorney will help with your agreement and guide you on what you need to do afterwards -whether to apply for a pre or post-birth order or comply with an administrative process.
+A US attorney will help with your agreement.
+They will guide you on what is needed.
+Such as apply for a pre or post-birth order or comply with an administrative process.

 It is also important to understand the legal issues in your own country.
-Even if you are named on your child’s US birth certificate, some countries will not recognise you as your child’s legal parent(s) automatically.
+Some countries will not recognise you as your child’s legal parent(s).
+Even if you are named on the child’s US birth certificate. automatically.
 It is important to discuss these issues with experts such as Growing Families before you engage.

-Growing Families can refer you to specialists lawyers in your own country who can advise you on your rights Establishing a relationship with your US surrogate.
+Growing Families can refer you to specialist lawyers in your own country.
+Specialists can advise on your rights Establishing a relationship with your US surrogate.

 Having a relationship with your surrogate

-Discuss the level of communication you would like to have early on to make sure your agency matches you with a surrogate who wants the same.
+Discuss the level of communication you would like to make sure your agency matches you correctly.
 Make sure your surrogate gets to know you well.
 It can be hard to know what sort of relationship will develop with your surrogate.
 Be prepared for this to change over time

 For intended parent(s), managing the pregnancy can be difficult given you are not present for the day-to-day.
-Come to an understanding early about how regularly you and your surrogate will communicate and what her preferred communication platform is.
+Come to an understanding early about how regularly you and your surrogate will communicate.
+Discuss what her preferred communication platform is.

 Engage with Growing Families

-Growing Families also host regular events featuring expert service providers, surrogates and recent parents.
-View our Event Schedule for an upcoming event near you.
+Want to learn more?
+Join us for one of our regular events, featuring expert service providers, surrogates, and recent parents.
+Check out our Events Schedule for upcoming dates near you.